 2. His Word.
 Jesus prayed to the Father, “Sanctify them by the truth.
 Your word is truth” (John 17:17).
 We make the critical observation in this verse that Jesus did not merely say that God’s Word is true, an adjective that means “not false.”
 Rather, He used the noun truth.
 Jesus equated God’s written Word, the Bible, with absolute truth.
 Any idea that claims to be truth but is contrary to God’s Word is not truth.
 Since God is perfect, every word He speaks is also perfect.

 3. His actions.
 God’s actions have sometimes puzzled people and created skepticism in those who wonder whether God is perfect.
 Some of His actions, particularly in the Old Testament, are difficult to understand and may even seem cruel to our understanding.
-Moses, “whom the LORD knew face to face” (Deuteronomy 34:10), wrote that God “does no wrong” (Numbers 20:12).
+Moses, “whom the LORD knew face to face” (Deuteronomy 34:10), wrote that God “does no wrong” (Deuteronomy 32:4).
 This same Moses was barred from the Promised Land, but he still saw God’s perfection in all His actions.
 Moses knew that, if he did not like or understand something God did, it was he, not God, who needed to change.

 When we evaluate some of God’s actions from our own perspective, we can unwittingly set ourselves in judgment over God.
 That is a dangerous position to hold because God is our judge; we are not His.
 We must relinquish our perceived right to adjudge and approve of God’s methods.
 When we begin our quest for understanding with the premise that God is right, we gain greater insight (Proverbs 3:5–6).

 God is perfect; we are not.
-But when He saves us, the Holy Spirit moves in and begins to transform our imperfections (1 Corinthians 6:19–20).
+But when He saves us, the Holy Spirit moves in and begins to transform our imperfections (1 Corinthians 6:19–20; 2 Thessalonians 2:13).
 God’s goal is that we become “conformed to the image of His Son” (Romans 8:29).
 Although we know we will never attain absolute perfection in this fallen world, He wants us to pursue it (Hebrews 12:14; 1 Peter 1:14–16).
 The pursuit itself is of great value because we are working in harmony with what God desires for us.
 God is perfect.
 Jesus is perfect.
 We become perfected as we keep our eyes on Him and seek to imitate Him in every choice we make (Hebrews 12:2–3; Ephesians 5:1).